-To simplify the implementation of the custom parser, we prepared a sample ASP.NET Core application using Flexmonster.DataServer.Core.dll
+This tutorial is based on our implementation of the custom parser, which is a part of our sample ASP.NET Core application with Flexmonster.DataServer.Core.dll

 .
-This application contains an example of a custom parser, which can be viewed in the CustomParser.cs file.
+The custom parser can be found in the CustomParser.cs file.

 To create a new ASP.NET Core application with the Data Server or to embed the DLL in an existing project, refer to the guide on Flexmonster.DataServer.Core.dll.